-The purpose of the Maplewood truth-in-housing program is to protect the public health, safety and welfare and to promote decent, safe and sanitary dwelling accommodations in the city.
+The purpose of the Maplewood truth-in-housing program is to protect public health, safety, and welfare, and to promote decent, safe, and sanitary dwelling accommodations in the city.
 To help accomplish this, Maplewood requires the disclosure of housing information and defects as a condition at the time of sale.
+City inspectors may use this information to require the correction of code violations.

 Truth-In-Sale of Housing Disclosure Report